jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-6a.md

 They enjoy a monopoly in the country so indulgent to them.

-    That country becomes a more=
+That country becomes a more:
-        extensive market for their goods, and
+- extensive market for their goods, and
-            Other foreign goods are excluded or subjected to heavier duties. advantageous market for their goods.
+  - Other foreign goods are excluded or subjected to heavier duties.
+- advantageous market for their goods.
-            They can sell their goods at a higher price than with foreign competitors.
+  - They can sell their goods at a higher price than with foreign competitors.

 {{< s v="2" >}} However, such treaties are disadvantageous to the merchants and manufacturers of the favouring country.

 A monopoly is granted to a foreign nation against local manufacturers and merchants.
-    The country must buy foreign goods dearer than in a free competition.
+- The country must buy foreign goods dearer than in a free competition.
-    Its own produce must be sold cheaper to buy foreign goods.
+- Its own produce must be sold cheaper to buy foreign goods.

 When two things are exchanged, the cheapness of one is a consequence of the dearness of the other.
-    The exchangeable value of its national annual produce is likely to be reduced by such a treaty.
+- The exchangeable value of its national annual produce is likely to be reduced by such a treaty.
-    This reduction can rarely be a positive loss.
+- This reduction can rarely be a positive loss.
-    It will only lessen the gain the country might otherwise make.
+- It will only lessen the gain the country might otherwise make.

 Though the country sells its goods cheaper, it will probably not sell them for less than what they cost.

 The trade could not go on long if it did.

 The favouring country may still gain by the trade.

 But it will be less than if there were a free competition.